 Hello Lovelies and welcome back to our Disney 2020 Album Project!
 Today we are continuing through Universal onward to Harry Potter Diagon Alley!
 I am so excited to share this layout with you as this part of the park is really spectacular and I couldn’t wait to document it in the album.
+If you’d like to learn more about how this album is coming together, join us in the classroom!
+In My Pocket Theme Parks Edition is our newest class!
 For this layout I am using the Project Mouse Wizarding collection, which just makes it even better, so come follow along with me.

 I have to tell you all that it rained the whole first four days we were in Florida, but it also added quite a bit of special effects while exploring Diagon Alley.
 Ha!
 The sky was foreboding and all the photos have this quality to them that adds to the magic.
 Check out the layout here.

 So full disclosure, Harry Potter is not really my cup of tea, I have tried to read the books and have tried to watch the movies and haven’t been bitten by the bug, so to speak.
 But I did love seeing how they brought the buildings and elements to life in the park!
 I had a great time photographing the sights of this part of the park and love seeing what I captured.
 I made a point to document the things I enjoyed about the Harry Potter World and the things that captured my interest.

 As I prepared and gathered photos and journal cards for my layout, I just had to use this title card!
 It is perfectly glittery and magical and makes an instant title card that doesn’t need a single thing to make it complete.
 You will notice I printed two photos at 6×8 and then cut them to fit into my pockets.
 This really filled out the layout quite nicely, and it also brings in a vertical feeling.
 This was something the park conveyed through the architecture in the place, all of the buildings were tall and so a lot of time was spent looking up!